OPPORTUNITIES TO SERVE SGS

 Unless otherwise indicated all programs will be at the SGS Library, 6200 Sand Point Way NE, Seattle.
 Check the SGS Web Site for additions, changes, and corrections.
 Programs may be canceled or postponed because of inclement weather.
-The library will be closed June 18 for Father’s Day and July 4 for Independence day.
+The Family Tree Interest Group with Lou Daly will not meet in July, August, or September.
 The Irish, German, and Canadian Interest Groups do not meet in June, July, or August; they will return to their regular schedule in the fall.

 Tuesday, July 18, 12:30 pm – 3:00 pm, Technology Tuesday, Bring your laptop or mobile device, and enjoy discussions centered around technology and genealogy – software, genetic genealogy, internet research and more.
 Hosted by Lisa Chan.